-I’m well aware that most people are budget-averse.
+Many people are budget-averse.
 The idea of creating a monthly budget—and then sticking to it—is like fingernails scraping across a blackboard.
-It sends shivers down their spine.
-But there really are some terrific, user-friendly, personal finance software programs that make this dreaded task as easy as pie.
-With just a minimal amount of time invested, you can track all your spending, savings and fixed expenses, and you can easily compare actual results versus planned goals, so if any adjustments are necessary, they can be easily corrected.
+It sends shivers down spines.
+But, there really are some terrific, user-friendly, personal finance software programs that make this dreaded task as easy as pie.
+With just a minimal amount of time invested, you can track all your spending, savings, and fixed expenses, and you can easily compare actual results versus planned goals, so if any adjustments are necessary, they can be easily corrected.

-It has been my experience that having a financial plan in place with clear, specific goals in mind (and implementing a budget is a large part of that process) is a recipe for success and a major contributing factor for achieving financial wellness.
+Having a financial plan in place with clear, specific goals in mind (and implementing a budget is a large part of that process) may be a recipe for success and a major contributing factor for achieving financial wellness.

-Most of us are guilty of spending money frivolously in one way or another—whether it’s fueling our morning Starbucks addiction, or frequently dining out, or not using the gym membership we’re paying for, or maybe paying excessively for our cable programming.
-Wherever the fat might be in your monthly expenses, make a commitment to reduce or eliminate it, if you can.
+Most of us are guilty of spending money frivolously in one way or another—whether it’s fueling our morning coffee addiction, frequently dining out, not using the gym membership we’re paying for, or maybe paying excessively for our cable programming.
+Wherever the fat might be in your monthly expenses, make a commitment to consider reducing, if you can.
 You would be amazed at how quickly those expenses add up and how much more productively that money could be spent on real financial goals that have longer-term benefits.

-As part of getting a handle on your expenses, some banks and credit card companies offer an annual report showing all of your expenses and what specifically you spent them on.
+As part of getting a handle on your expenses, consider checking your credit.
+Checking your credit is free through the federal government.
+Additionally, some banks and credit card companies offer an annual report showing all of your expenses and what specifically you spent and where.
 Like lab reports that inform your doctor about the state of your physical health, a comprehensive expense report will also go a long way to contribute to your financial wellness.